Updated: Dec 25, 2022

 “It’s only for a minute,” I thought, and then proceeded to close my eyes.

 What is our “higher self,” exactly?
 When I visualize my higher self, I see her as an essence above me that is directly connected to that which is Divine or God.
 I believe that when we take our human form in this life, we need to feel fully what it is to be human, so we forget much of what we know spiritually to do so.
 Our higher selves are what connects us to our divinity and is still very much aware of our mission in this life that is connected to the other side of the veil.
-But like so many things, the true nature of our higher selves is a mystery and mysteries are not logical.
+But like so many things, the true nature of our higher selves is a mystery and mysteries are not always logical.

 Logic is necessary to live our day to day lives, but it is also a conditioning that makes harnessing our ability to have a stronger connection to our intuition a skill that needs to be built.
 To become better connected to our higher selves and to listen to our intuition, there are practices we can do.
 The following can help build the intuitive muscle.

 Meditate.
 I like guided meditations because I can select one I feel I need and move along with the meditation.
-There are a massive amount of them on YouTube or other apps, such as Calm and Insight Timer.
+There are massive amounts of them on YouTube or other apps, such as Calm and Insight Timer.
 There are some specifically designed to connect with our higher selves and intuition.

 Become physically healthy.
 I inherited a serious sweet tooth.
 Added sugar has become my nemesis, but for a healthy body, I am willing to accept this foe and change what my body runs on so that there is room for my spirit to shine.